tytydraco/yessleep/out/The_Other_Side_of_Sleep_PT_1.md

-It’s not Schizophora.
+It’s not Schizophrenia.

 I know what it was.
 I was there.
 I saw it.
 I felt it.
 I lived it.

-I was diagnosed with Schizophora when I was seventeen, which I was told was strange for my age.
+I was diagnosed with Schizophrenia when I was seventeen, which I was told was strange for my age.
 I was too young, they said.

 But I promise you—I am not crazy.